 So you've found your perfect property and you are ready to sign on the dotted line but before you do you should consider getting your contract checked.
 The golden rule is never to sign anything you don't understand.
-Unipol and the Students' Unions offer a contract checking service which in most cases is available without an appointment.
+Contact Unipol or your Students' Union to get your contact checked.